Arthur's Pass National Park: Recreation

 The park is popular for tramping, skiing, hunting and mountaineering.
 The mountains around Arthur's Pass contain very challenging terrain.
 The peaks are highly exposed to the weather, the tracks are often very steep, and are often marked only by poles strung across a rocky landscape.
 Below the tree line the bush is dense and thick.
 In common with many alpine areas the weather is subject to frequent and sudden change.
 There have been numerous incidents where trampers have been unprepared for the harsh and variable conditions, and Arthur's Pass National Park consequently has a reputation as one of the most dangerous national parks in New Zealand.

+Mountain huts

+The Department of Conservation provides 31 mountain huts in Arthur's Pass National Park, on both sides of the Main Divide.
+For a small fee, the huts provide shelter and basic facilities for trampers, climbers and others visiting the mountains.
+There are also privately-owned huts or lodges in the area.

 Avalanche Peak

 Avalanche Peak is the only peak in Arthur's Pass National Park that is marked by a poled route to the summit.
 The route is steep and climbs 1,100 metres vertical from the Arthur's Pass village.
 On a clear day, there are good views of the Southern Alps.